 Earning credits while studying abroad in Asia

-The practices of transferring credits vary from institution to institution and students are encouraged to make a study plan and discuss the credit transfer in advance with a coordinator at their home institution.
-Home universities make the final decisions about transferring credits
+The practices of transferring credits vary from institution to institution.
+Please make a study plan and discuss the credit transfer in advance with a coordinator at your home institution.
+Your home university makes the final decision about credit transfer.

 Three important steps regarding credit transfer

 - Pass your courses.
-You are responsible for attending classes and receiving grades for the courses included in the study program.
-It goes without saying that if you don’t attend classes and pass the courses, you won’t earn any credits that your home institution can transfer to your degree.
-Remember that class attendance is required and that the business visits and workshops are also a part of the course.
-Remember to keep all your notes, course catalogs, group work assignments and exams so that you have something to show for your time abroad.
-This will help you in case there is any misunderstanding between you and your home institution about the amount of credits you are entitled to for your studies abroad.
+You’re responsible for attending the classes and getting grades for the courses you have chosen.
+It goes without saying that if you don’t attend classes and pass the courses, you won’t earn any credits that can be transferred to your degree.
+Remember that class attendance is mandatory in most cases, and this includes any business visits and workshops as well.
+Keep all your notes, course catalogues, group work assignments and exams so that you have something to show for your time abroad.
+This will help you in case of any misunderstanding between you and your home institution about the number of credits you’re entitled to for your studies abroad.

 - The Transcript of Records is given out by the host institution and the host institution alone.
-The host institution will send the official transcripts to Asia Exchange, who in turn will send them to the students.
+The host institution will send the official transcripts to us, and we will send them to you.
 This is done to reduce the chances of the transcripts being lost in the mail.
-It usually takes several months after the end of the study program for the transcripts of records to be sent by the host institution.
-We realize that you wish to complete your credit transfer as soon as possible, but please be patient.
-There is a certain procedure that the host institutions must follow regarding transcripts.
+It usually takes several months after the end of the study program for the transcripts of records to be prepared and sent out by the host institution.
+We understand that you want and sometimes need to have your credit transfer done as soon as possible, but please be patient.
+Host universities must follow a strict, time-consuming procedure when creating transcripts.

-Don’t be discouraged if you are denied credit transfer for some courses after completing your studies.
+Don’t be discouraged if you’re denied credit transfer for some courses.
 Each supervisor has their own opinion, and the practices of credit transfer vary from faculty to faculty.
 If you don’t see eye to eye with your supervisor, don’t be afraid to go talk to someone else higher up.
-Remember to tell your supervisor that you will receive the official transcript of records within a couple months at the latest.
+Remember to tell your supervisor that you will receive the official Transcript of Records within a few months at the latest.

-The above mentioned credit transfer instructions are indicative and based on decisions made by home universities in Europe and USA.
-Hundreds of students have been able to transfer credits from Asia Exchange’s host universities to their home universities based on these guidelines.
+The above instructions are general guidelines that are based on previous decisions made by home universities both in Europe and the USA.
+Thousands of our students have been able to get complete credit transfer with the help of these instructions.